 Happy FriYay loves!
-Today we have something and someone special on the blog!
+We are talking about a baby’s sleep schedule today!
+We have something and someone special on the blog!
 Maggie Moore with get #mooresleep shared a fabulous blog of her own about sleep, along with a bio and Q&A!
 Read the blog below and get to know a fellow boss babe!

 How to get your little one “moore” sleep!